FiloSottile/nistec/README.md

 can't be represented.
 This makes it particularly suitable to be used as a prime order group implementation.

+Use the `purego` build tag to exclude the assembly and rely entirely on formally verified fiat-crypto arithmetic and complete addition formulas.

 Read the docs at [pkg.go.dev/filippo.io/nistec](https://pkg.go.dev/filippo.io/nistec).

 This repository does not accept contributions.